Skip to main content

 Within 24 hours, Mrs. Howard successfully ambulated 50 feet in the hallway while maintaining oxygen saturation level of 90%.
 SMART outcomes were “met.”
 Planned interventions will continue.
 SMART outcome is revised to, “Mrs. Howard will ambulate 100 feet in the hallway within 24 hours.”

 This page titled 13.4: Putting It All Together is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.